codingjavi/Pygame/README.md

 # Space Invaders

-As one of my first coding project I created space invaders with pygame.
+I created space invaders with pygame to learn and further my understanding of python.